 Technical writing covers a large number of genres and applications, but is generally unified by the idea that we are creating documents that will "do" things in the real world.
 Whether we are looking to get a job, teach a reader how something complex works, or help a reader through a complex technical process, there are fundamental aspects of communication which must be followed if we are to be successful.
-These fundamental aspects can be boiled down to three questions.
+These fundamental aspects can be boiled down to four questions.
 First, what are we trying to communicate (message)?
 Second, who are we communicating to (audience)?
-Lastly, what are we trying to achieve (purpose)?
+Thirdly, what are we trying to achieve (purpose)?
+Lastly, what's the best format to communicate in?
+Video, writing, an app?
 The answers to these questions start as the launching off point for all the work we will be doing this semester.